 Fx2D can run without a window or renderer — useful for data collection, testing, training ML agents, or batch simulation.

 FxScene::step(dt) advances the physics simulation by dt seconds entirely in CPU memory.
-There is no dependency on raylib or a display context.
 You can call it in a plain main() without ever constructing an FxRylbRenderer.

 #include <iostream>